msales/gox/README.md

 ## Disclaimer

-Following package contains various convenience extensions of a Gol standard library.
+Following package contains various convenience extensions of a Go standard library.
 No imports over standard library are allowed in this package.